-Producing a postscript plot suitable for inclusion in a LATEXfile is simple: at the device prompt, type that is, instead of "/xw" (for an X-window), simply type "/eps" or ".eps" to use the encapsulated postscript driver.
+Producing a pdf or postscript plot suitable for inclusion in a LaTeX file is simple.
+At the device prompt, type that is, instead of /xw (for an X-window), simply type /eps or .eps to use the encapsulated postscript driver.
 This produces a file which by default is called splash.eps, or if multiple files have been read, a sequence of files called splash_0000.eps, splash_0001.eps, etc. To specify both the device and filename, type the full filename (e.g. myfile.eps) as the device.
-Files produced in this way can be directly incorporated into LATEX using standard packages such as graphicx, psfig or epsfig.
+Files produced in this way can be directly incorporated into LaTeX using standard packages.

-Graphics device/type (? to see list, default /xw): /eps
+Graphics device/type (? to see list, default /xw): myfile.eps epstopdf file.eps